AVL Tree Explained: Why BSTs Need Balance

 After every insertion, you only need to check balance factors along the path from the inserted node back to the root.
 At most one rotation (single or double) is needed per insertion.

-When the differences matters
+When the difference matters

-In interviews, AVL trees come up two ways: explaining self-balancing BSTs conceptually, and implementing balanced insertion from scratch.
+In interviews, AVL trees come up two ways: explaining self balancing BSTs conceptually, and implementing balanced insertion from scratch.

 Plain BST